adfinis/ansible-guide/README.rst

 TEST ENVIRONMENT
 ================
-Beyond the documentation this repository is also a example project and test environment.
+Beyond the documentation this repository is also an example project and test environment.
 To use the test environment, there are some dependencies:

 * vagrant